 As the Civil War progressed, the Union army picked up a new innovation, burying the bodies after a battle.
-During prior wars, the European armies did what armies had done forever, they focused on the moment and left their dead behind.
+During prior wars, the European armies did what armies had done forever, they focused on the moment and left their dead behind – or they burned the bodies.
 But, as the civil war commenced in 1861, the Federal government issued an order that each commander would be responsible for burying his dead.
 Even with this order, the Union forces often buried their dead quickly in graves which were quickly undone.

 The Confederate Army issued no such order.
 Even if they had issued such an order, it is unlikely the Confederates had the resources to bury their dead.
 After the Battle of Antietam, Matthew Brady took pictures of the dead soldiers.
 Most of the dead soldiers we see today in his pictures are Confederates.
 The Northerners had already buried their dead by the time Brady took his pictures.
 Historian Katherine Jeffrey recounts the story that the retreating Confederate army had rescued the body of one young officer from behind enemy lines, only to leave it lying by the road along with other officers.
 This occurred during the Battle of Antietam (Sharpsburg) and the army was hastily pulling back to Virginia.
 They Confederate army lacked the wagons necessary to transport even the dead officers to a proper burial.